If you think this post is right on the nail please LIKE it via facebook and g+1 it. Thanks it really helps us grow.

 All students automatically start out as “Crew”

 Students then begin to take online theory courses.
-To gain the Rank of “Qualified Crew” the student must take and pass either the Qualified Crew Member Course or the Skipper Course plus have a minimum of 10 qualifying days out on the water or 4 days with a professional instructor.
+To gain the Rank of “Qualified Crew” the student must take and pass either the Qualified Crew Member Course, the Skipper Course or the RYA Day Skipper Course plus have a minimum of 10 qualifying days out on the water or 4 days with a professional instructor.

-To gain the Rank of “Skipper“, the student must take and pass the Skipper Course and the Maneuvering Under Power Clinic.
-The Skipper must then have a minimum of 10 qualifying days out on the water to achieve Level I
+To gain the Rank of “Skipper“, the student must take and pass the Skipper Course (or the RYA Day Skipper Course) AND the Maneuvering Under Power Course.
+The Skipper must then have a minimum of 10 qualifying days out on the water to achieve Level I (or 4 days out with an instructor).

 To further graduate to a “NauticEd Captain“, the student must then additionally take the Weather, Sail Trim, Storm Tactics and the Safety at Sea Clinics.
 A NauticEd Captain can not have less than 50 days of qualifying experience on the water.